 Getting Your Art Ready For Us

 Getting your art ready to print can sometimes be a baffling experience.
-Vectors, resolutions, halftones…. its a lot to figure out!
+Vectors, resolutions, halftones…. it’s a lot to figure out!
 The good news is we are here to help.
 Send us your art and we can tell you what needs to be done to prepare it for production.
 If you don’t speak computer, we can prepare your art for you.
 Our art fee is $50/hr.
-And don’t hesitate to call us – our trusty graphic designer can answer questions and help get your design ready to go.
+And please, don’t hesitate to call us with any confusions: our trusty graphic designer can answer questions and help get your design ready to go.

 Digital Art Requirements For Spot Color Printing

 Digital artwork must be submitted in accepted formats only.
 We are happy to work with files in the following formats:

 The Following Vector Files: EPS or AI or PDF files and vectorized